ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

-# Generative model for inverse design and forward predictions of disordered waveguides in the linear and nonlinear regimes
+# Generative model for inverse design and forward predictions of disordered waveguides in the linear and nonlinear regimes (windows based Py)

 ## Finalizing, and COMING SOON (Updated readme.*)